aklump/loft_deploy/documentation/source/configuration.md

             password: "PASSWORD-GOES-HERE"
             name: DB_NAME

+## Example C: Lando

+When using Lando you need to indicate the name of the Lando database service.

+        local:
+          ...
+          database:
+            backups: private/default/db/purgeable
+            lando: database

 ## Indicating Specific Binaries

 You can define the binaries (except PHP) to use; more info in _includes/schema--config.json_.